-Within the reporting period, there were 2382 inspections (visits) to licensed premises within Aberdeen City recorded on the InnKeeper system.
-This is an increase from 1068 the previous reporting year, which reflects the increase of trade due to the relaxing of COVID-19 restrictions.
+Within the reporting period, there were 3053 inspections (visits) to licensed premises within Aberdeen City recorded on the InnKeeper system.
+This is an increase of 671 inspections from the previous reporting year.

 Any Police Officer who attends an incident at a licensed premises is expected to submit a concise report via the InnKeeper system, particularly when the incident involves violence, disorder, anti-social behaviour, drunkenness, drug misuse, underage drinking, breaches of licensing legislation or any other matter that might impact on public safety.